Joseph Aidoo (Ghanaian footballer): Genk

 On 24 July 2017, Aidoo completed a transfer to Genk in the Belgian First Division A. He signed a three-year contract with the club, with an option for a further.
 The transfer fee was reportedly set between €1.25 million and €2 million.
 He made his debut for the side on 26 August, coming on as a late substitute, in a 1–0 home win against Mechelen.
 Aidoo scored his first goal for Genk in a 1–0 win against the domestic giants Anderlecht on 22 October, and was also voted as the "man of the match".
 Between 23 September and 19 November, Genk went on an eight matches long unbeaten streak (five wins and three draws) in the league, with Aidoo starting all of the fixtures.

 Celta

 On 11 July 2019, Aidoo agreed to a five-year contract with Spanish La Liga side RC Celta de Vigo for a reported fee of €8 million.
 His former club Hammarby received €380,000 as part of the deal.

 He made his debut for the Galician club on 24 August 2019 in a 1–0 home win against Valencia, starting and playing 90 minutes at center-back.

+On 30 January 2025, Aidoo moved on loan to Valladolid.